lsst-sqre/safir/docs/user-guide/test-data.rst

 These methods take the observed output and a path fragment, load expected output from the file specified by that path fragment, and then assert equality.
 The assertion is configured to use pytest's rich assertion rewriting, so it will provide a diff on inequality of complex structures.

+`~Data.read_text` and `~Data.assert_text_matches` optionally take a ``strip`` argument that, if set to true, removes trailing whitespace such as newlines before returning or comparing the data.
+This allows the test data files on disk to end in newlines, which is more convenient for editors and programs such as :command:`git diff`.

 Updating expected test outputs
 ==============================